learn-academy-2021-charlie/week-5-assessment-ShrikeFound/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. RESTful routes: a set standard routes that we use to connect where the user goes and what an application does:
+_1. RESTful routes:_ a set standard routes that we use to connect where the user goes and what an application does:

 - index (/record) -- read in CRUD (all objects)
 - show (/record/:record_id) -- read in CRUD (individual object)